 Read Forming Consciences for Faithful Citizenship and view parish resources, videos, etc. at the USCCB’s Faithful Citizenship website.

 Also, the United States Conference of Catholic Bishops has launched a national campaign, Civilize It, to encourage respectful dialogue among individuals with differing beliefs.
 Click here to read more.

 Approved by the bishops of Florida, this guide for pastors and parishes is intended to encourage Catholic clergy and laity to facilitate the involvement of their faith communities in appropriate election-related activities.
 These activities are designed to increase parishioner interest in the policy issues that will characterize election-year debates, to focus their attention on candidate positions, and encourage them to exercise their right to vote.

 Election & Political Activities Guide, Updated June 2018 (English) | (Spanish)

 The Florida Catholic Advocacy Network or FLCAN is a statewide, online community established by the bishops of Florida that exists to connect, educate, and mobilize Catholics across Florida’s seven dioceses on public policy issues pertaining to life, dignity, and the common good.
 Click here to subscribe.

-The U.S. Conference of Catholic Bishops (USCCB) has released five new videos to inspire prayer and action in political life and to help Catholics apply the Church’s teaching as handed down by Pope Francis.
-The scripts for the videos were approved by the full body of bishops at their November General Assembly in Baltimore.
+The U.S. Conference of Catholic Bishops (USCCB) has released five new videos to inspire prayer and action in political life and to help Catholics apply the Church’s teaching.
+The scripts for the videos were approved by the full body of bishops at a General Assembly in Baltimore.
 The videos complement Forming Consciences for Faithful Citizenship, the bishops’ teaching document for the faithful on the political responsibility of Catholics, and they seek to help the faithful participate in public life, prioritize faith over partisan politics, engage with civility, and respond to pressing issues of our day.
 Each video ends with a prayer.
 Click here to view.